Mr0cket/dotfiles/README.md

 # Macbook Pro dotfiles and setup at GitLab

-This repository contains everything to bootstrap my Macbook Pro (16 inch, 2019).
+This repository contains everything to bootstrap my Macbook Pro (m1 ).
 This setup is explained in-depth in [dotfiles - Document and automate your Macbook setup](https://about.gitlab.com/blog/2020/04/17/dotfiles-document-and-automate-your-macbook-setup/).

 In addition to the files stored in this repository, the following instructions are needed to fully setup a Macbook Pro.